MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

   Where father Calisto spoke:

   " We are here to honor Arannis Silverthorn knight of the tribunal who's noble heart and unshakable faith led him to make the ultimate sacrifice for his people.
 He was a flame in the darkness burning with pride and devotion to Paracelsus' will and more importantly the will of his family.
 Never did Arannis ever hide behind his title.
-But, he did give his everything in the oath that he'd sworn: to protect all people of Aurivale."
+But, he did give his everything in the oath that he'd sworn: to protect all people of Aurivale.
+A"

  and led a prayer.

  Amara publicly read Arranis' will and said to give his sword to Amara.
 He sacraficed himself for his team to ==